dronekit/dronekit-python/docs/examples/mission_basic.rst

 The example can be run as described in :doc:`running_examples` (which in turn assumes that the vehicle and DroneKit have been set up as described in :ref:`installing_dronekit`).

-If you're using a simulated vehicle, remember to :ref:`disable arming checks <disable-arming-checks>` so that the example can run.

 In summary, after cloning the repository: